strapi/strapi-examples/login-react/doc/twitter_setup.md

 Go to the [Twitter app creation page](https://apps.twitter.com/) and create an app called `test-strapi-login`

-You won't be able to set your website as `localhost:3000` so enter an url like `http://strapi.io` in order to create your app.
+You won't be able to set your website as `localhost:3000` so enter a url like `https://strapi.io` in order to create your app.

 ![Twitter 1 setting](../assets/twitter_settings_1.png)